outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

           - efficiency space (set of efficient positions)
           - perception space (what it can seem like)
           - system space (what contexts it can exist in)
-          - query space (what queries can produce it or its changes)
+          - query space (which queries can produce it or its changes)

+    - space can mean:
+      - the interface filter including structures for a given attribute/object like cause
+      - the impact of the attribute/object on other interfaces (impact of cause on other interfaces, like info problems)
+      - an interface applied to another to create a space (causal interface framed as a set of problem spaces)

+    - make a system layer diagram with interfaces to allow specification of core interfaces & other interface layers (interface interface)

     - example filter analysis